GOV-SA/design-system-gov.sa/README.md

 ```
 **Note**: We do not recommend directly editing the design system files in node_modules.

-## Using the gov.sa design system package:
+## Using the GOV.SA design system package:
-If you want to take full advantage of gov.sa design system custom settings and add build new styles and components with the gov.sa design system toolset, you’ll need a way to access the assets in the gov.sa design system package and compile custom CSS from the gov.sa design system source files.
+If you want to take full advantage of GOV.SA design system custom settings and add build new styles and components with the GOV.SA design system toolset, you’ll need a way to access the assets in the GOV.SA design system package and compile custom CSS from the GOV.SA design system source files.
-Use the task manager [Gulp](https://gulpjs.com/) as a way to add gov.sa design system assets to a project and compile our CSS from the package source.
+Use the task manager [Gulp](https://gulpjs.com/) as a way to add GOV.SA design system assets to a project and compile our CSS from the package source.
-Go to [govsa-gulp](https://github.com/GOV-SA/Gulp) repo to see more details.
+Go to [GOV.SA-gulp](https://github.com/GOV-SA/Gulp) repo to see more details.

 **Import Styles:**